The club is closed due to the current Covid-19 restrictions

-The club will open on three days a week: Tuesday, Thursday and Saturday.
+The club is closed from Boxing Day, 2020 after the Government moved Norfolk into Tier 4 of Covid-19 restrictions.
+The following time slots will apply if the current Covid-19 restrictions are eased: The club will open on three days a week: Tuesday, Thursday and Saturday.
 Match slots of 90 minutes must be booked in advance by calling Harvey on 01692 598725.
 The times of the slots are:

 11am - 12.30pm